Background pattern

 Cardyl contains benzoic acid

-This medicine contains 0.00016 mg of benzoic acid per tablet.
+This medicine contains 0.00016 mg of benzoic acid in each tablet.

-Before starting treatment, your doctor will put you on a low-cholesterol diet, which you must also follow during treatment with Cardyl.
+Before starting treatment, your doctor will put you on a low-cholesterol diet, which you should also follow during treatment with Cardyl.

-The usual initial dose of Cardyl is 10 mg once a day in adults and children aged 10 years and over.
-Your doctor may increase it if necessary to reach the dose you need.
+The initial dose of Cardyl is usually 10 mg once a day in adults and children from 10 years of age.
+Your doctor may increase it if necessary until you reach the dose you need.
 Your doctor will adjust the dose at intervals of 4 weeks or more.
 The maximum dose of Cardyl is 80 mg once a day.

-Cardyl tablets should be swallowed whole with a glass of water and can be taken at any time of the day with or without food.
-However, try to take your tablet every day at the same time.
+Cardyl tablets should be swallowed whole with a glass of water and can be taken at any time of day with or without food.
+However, try to take your tablet at the same time every day.

 Ask your doctor if you think the effect of Cardyl is too strong or too weak.